 GLADSTONE INVESTMENT CORPORATION Annual Meeting of Stockholders August 2, 2018 - 11:00 a.m.
-Eastern Time This proxy is solicited by the Board of Directors

-The undersigned hereby appoints Julia Ryan and Michael LiCalsi, and each of them acting individually, as attorneys and proxies of the undersigned, with full power of substitution, to vote all of the shares of preferred stock of Gladstone Investment Corporation (the "Company") which the undersigned may be entitled to vote at the Annual Meeting of Stockholders of the Comapny to be held via live webcast at www.virtualshareholdermeeting.com/GAIN2018 on Thursday, August 2, 2018, at 11:00 a.m.
-Eastern Time, and at any and all postponements, continuations and adjournments thereof, with all powers that the undersigned would possess if personally present, upon and in respect of the matters stated on the reverse side and in accordance with the instructions stated on the reverse side, with discretionary authority as to any and all other matters that may properly come before the meeting.
+Eastern Time This proxy is solicited by the Board of Directors proxies of the Investment Cor Stockholders o August 2, 2018 with all powers reverse side an all other matter ad hereby appoints Julia Ryan and Michael LiCalsi, and each of them acting individually, as attorneys and undersigned, with full power of substitution, to vote all of the shares of preferred stock of Gladstone poration (the "Company") which the undersigned may be entitled to vote at the Annual Meeting of f the Comapny to be held via live webcast at www.virtualshareholdermeeting.com/GAIN2018 on Thursday, at 11:00 a.m.
+Eastern Time, and at any and all postponements, continuations and adjournments thereof, that the undersigned would possess if personally present, upon and in respect of the matters stated on the d in accordance with the instructions stated on the reverse side, with discretionary authority as to any and s that may properly come before the meeting. proxy will be v Changes/Comments: